 KI is a paradise for children of all ages, a place where they can run as wild as the island’s fauna.
 This itinerary for enjoying the perfect family weekend on Kangaroo Island is confined to the middle third of the island, which keeps the driving to a minimum (kids and long drives are rarely a happy combination).

 Day 1 PM

-Vivonne Bay is a lone coastal community within a bowl of mallee scrub.
-For a long time it was entirely self-sufficient – and mobile coverage is still patchy.
-But at the end of its sandy roads, you’ll find some quintessential beach shacks, including Beonne the Bay, a two-storey weekender that sleeps up to 10, with prices starting at $290 per night.
+For a long time this coastal community was entirely self-sufficient – and mobile coverage is still patchy.
+But at the end of its sandy roads, you’ll find some quintessential beach shacks, including Beonne the Bay, a two-storey weekender that sleeps up to 10, with prices starting at $350 per night.
 Newly renovated, it has all the mod cons: big-screen TV, aircon and a deck with a barbecue.

 Take a short walk and you’ll be looking down on the bay’s five-kilometre curve of white sand, a mecca for fishermen, beachcombers and surfers who ride the pale turquoise waves.
 Exhale.

 At 5pm, it’s time for a sunset quad-bike tour with Kangaroo Island Outdoor Action.
 Family members older than six will be sized up for their own bikes for two hours of fun.
 Led by a guide, you’ll traverse narrow sand trails through thick bushland and across open fields.
 Guides stop along the way to point out KI kangaroos, koalas and, on some tours, a remarkable 4.5-metre- high yacca, or grass, tree.
 (The resin from yaccas was used to make explosives and varnish and, according to our guide, it provides the orange colour in fireworks.)
 Natural attractions are plentiful but it’s the roaring quad bikes that leave the kids revved up all the way back to the shack.